l-manoj/core-webapis/README.md

 - Set default logging driver in *daemon.json*
 - Override per container via --log-driver and --log-opts
 - inspect logs with *docker logs _container_*

+### Swarm
+Swarm has two parts - Secure Cluster and Orchestration Secure Cluster
+- has nodes as managers and workers
+- managers and workers authenticate mutually via MTLS protocol
+- all network chat is encrypted
+- distributed encrypted cluster store(etcd) availble to all managers (but not to workers)
+- has cryptographic manager join-token and worker join-token

+To acheive quorum, always prefer to have 3, 5 or 7 managers

+Swarm Mode - node in a cluster
+Single-Engine mode - node not in a cluster

+Autolock mode:
+Impact
+- disables auto rejoin of managers onto cluster
+- disables

+Orchestration via swarn or kubernetes